dij0s/PETAL/thesis/bachelor_thesis.typ

 Hence, when the entire conversation history is provided to the model, important tokens may get lost in the larger context and potentially lead to incorrect responses (phenomenon called attention diffusion).

 Considering this, a more efficient approach is proposed, relying on a single key assumption: each conversation focuses exclusively on energy planning for one municipality at a time.
 Accordingly, the conversational context is modeled as a single object that is updated at every turn.
-It is defined in the #ref(<conversational_state>):
+It is defined in the #ref(<conversational_state>).
 #let destructured_state = read("code/destructured_state.py")
 #figure(
   code()[